danillotorresdev/hostfully/docs/best-practices.md

-# Hostifully Code Challenge Documentation: Best Practices
+# Hostfully Code Challenge Documentation: Best Practices

-In this document, we'll discuss the best practices employed in the Hostifully code challenge.
+In this document, we'll discuss the best practices employed in the Hostfully code challenge.
 These practices aim to enhance the readability, maintainability, and scalability of the codebase, ensuring a smooth development process and high-quality end product.

 ## Custom Hooks